 It seemed worthy to make a point of Paul’s observation, because this racialized presentation of evolution is really common.
 A search for the word on Google Images quickly turns up several more.
 In fact, almost every single illustration of evolution of this type, unless it’s in black and white, follows this pattern.
 (See also our post on representations of modern man.)

 This is important stuff.
 It reinforces the idea that darker-skinned people are more animalistic than the lighter-skinned.
 It also normalizes light-skinned people as people and darker-skinned peoples as Black or Brown people, in the same way that we use the word “American” to mean White-American, but various hyphenated phrases (African-American, Asian-American, etc) to refer to everyone else.
-So, though this may seem like a trivial matter, the patterns add up to a consistent centering and applauding of Whiteness.Lisa Wade is a professor at Occidental College.
+So, though this may seem like a trivial matter, the patterns add up to a consistent centering and applauding of Whiteness.Lisa Wade, PhD is a professor at Occidental College.
 She is the author of American Hookup, a book about college sexual culture, and Gender, a textbook.
 You can follow her on Twitter, Facebook, and Instagram.